Application Process for Alternate Entry

 Click here to view the Alternate Track Degree Plan and Application Process Checklist (PDF).

-To view the Associate Degree Nursing Traditional (AAS) degree plan for 2024-25, pending THECB approval, click here.
+To view the Associate Degree Nursing Traditional (AAS) degree plan for 2025-26, click here.

 1. Activate your ACC email account.
 All correspondence regarding your application will be sent to your ACC email address.
 For information on how to set up your ACC email account, please see this page.

-3. Review the Professional Nursing website and complete the mandatory Information Session and Post Test.
-Retain a copy of the Post Test confirmation email to submit to CastleBranch later as part of the application process.
+2. Review the Professional Nursing website and complete the mandatory Information Session and Post Test.
+Retain a copy of the post test confirmation email you receive so that you can submit it with your application.

 • BIOL 2401: Anatomy and Physiology I – Assessment test is required before permission is given for this course.
 Permission is given through the Biology Department.
 Click here for more information.